dan-murillo/leaflet-challenge/README.md

 ### The *Leaflet-Part-1* folder:

-It contains the HTML, CSS, and JS code of the world map.
+It contains the HTML, CSS, and JS code of the world map and an image of the final visualisation.

 ## Data Reference